SolidLabResearch/WhatsInAPod/content/document_centric.md

 but not necessarily about its creator or level of trust (e.g., multiple actors might have write access to the document).
 Finally,
-the _performance_ is typically the result of educated guesses, but seldom the result of actual performance measurements.
+the _performance_ is typically based on educated guesses, but seldom the result of actual performance measurements.

 #### Alternative Web APIs to the pod # {#document-centric-alternative-apis}